jni-rs/jni-rs/book/src/future_topics.md

 # Future Topics

-The Counter exercise needs a follow-up that discusses in more detail how to eliminate data races, use-after-free, double-frees, and guarantee that native resources are eventually freed.
-This has been deferred at the moment, in favor of focusing more on the Rust side.
+The Counter exercise needs a solution, which discusses in more detail how to eliminate data races, use-after-free, double-frees, and guarantee that native resources are eventually freed.

 jni-rs has additional abstractions that haven't been discussed, like executors.
 JNI also has a few features that need their own sections (critical APIs, and